Overview

 Dravya Guna Analysis (Pharmacological Profile)

-- Dominant Rasa: Katu (Pungent) and Lavana (Salty).
-These Rasas are the primary stimulants for Bodhaka and Pachaka Pitta.
+- Rasa: Primarily Katu (Pungent) and Lavana (Salty).

 Samprapti Vighatana (Pathogenesis Breakage)